How Much Gap Is Accepted For Study In Australia

 Can I hide my study gap?

 No. You should not hide a study gap.
 It is better to explain it honestly and provide evidence.
-Hiding information or submitting false documents can seriously damage an admission or visa application.
+Hiding information or submitting false documents can seriously damage your admission or visa application.

 Which Australian universities accept gap years?

-Many Australian universities and colleges may consider students with gap years, including RMIT, Deakin, Curtin, Griffith, Swinburne, La Trobe and several TAFE or vocational providers.
+Many Australian universities and colleges may consider students with gap years.
 Acceptance depends on the student’s full profile, not just the university name.

 Does age matter when applying with a study gap?

 Age can matter indirectly.
-Older applicants may need to explain their course choice, career plan and reason for returning to study more carefully.
-For post-study visas, age limits may also apply, so students should check current visa rules before planning.
+Older applicants may need to explain their course choice, career plan, and reason for returning to study more carefully.
+For some post-study visa options, age limits may also apply, so check the current rules before planning.

-Used well, a study gap can show maturity, resilience and career direction.
+Used well, a study gap can show maturity, resilience, and career direction.
 Used poorly, it can raise doubts.
-The difference is in the explanation.

 We're here